Majin-Kilane/SOC-Homelab-Wazuh/README.md

 ## 🛡️ SOC Homelab – Active Directory Monitoring with Wazuh SIEM

 ## 📌 Overview
-This project demonstrates a Security Operations Center (SOC) homelab built to monitor an enterprise-style Active Directory environment using Wazuh SIEM.
+This project demonstrates my Security Operations Center (SOC) homelab built to monitor an enterprise-style Active Directory environment using Wazuh SIEM.

 The lab focuses on: